Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/sendgrid.md

 Before you begin, you need your Amplitude project API key.

+There are no other required setup steps in Amplitude.

 ### SendGrid setup

 1. In SendGrid, find Settings, then click **Mail Settings**.